3 Sure-Fire Ways to Keep an Aging Marriage Sparkly

 Our new morning ritual begins with me now facing his back, not his chest.
 Magical cream designed to block nerve pain has replaced the hair pick and conditioner.

-The series of actions I performed has now changed to a prescribed order, but the ritual of doing something intimately and consistently with my husband has been re-ignited.
+The series of actions I performed has now changed to a prescribed order.
+However, the ritual of doing something intimately and consistently with my husband has been re-ignited.

 Show Your Best Side to Your Spouse